stonepros/stone/doc/stone-volume/lvm/encryption.rst

 LUKS
 ----
 There are currently two versions of LUKS, 1 and 2.
-Version 2 is a bit easier to implement but not widely available in all distros Ceph supports.
+Version 2 is a bit easier to implement but not widely available in all distros Stone supports.
 LUKS 1 is not going to be deprecated in favor of LUKS 2, so in order to have as wide support as possible, ``ceph-volume`` uses LUKS version 1.